amihaiemil/amihaiemil.github.io/_posts/2017-11-29-invest-in-a-github-organization.markdown

 Did you know that, starting with Chrome 61, all the popups in GWT < 2.8.2 are [misplaced](https://github.com/gwtproject/gwt/issues/9542)?
 It's because the Chrome guys changed something regarding the way scrolled distances are calculated.
 There is a ton of similar tickets, since any JS library which displays popups could be affected.

 The point is, you need to be in the game, you need to know how and when certain frameworks and tools (old and new), that you are using, are being developed.
+Furthermore, you have to move fast, automate as much as possible, deliver daily.
 I don't think you can achieve this without an OSS culture, it is not enough to shuffle the latest Software Magazine and read the newest buzzwords.

-**Third**, of course, is Marketing.
+**Third**, of course, is **Marketing**.
 Not necessarily for the clients, but for the developers which you are looking for.
 Today, everyone struggles to hire and keep developers.
 Let me tell you that I would trade all the Play Stations, ping-pong tables and funny pillows for the chance of working on OSS *in my fulltime schedule*.
 You, as a company, will be much more appealing to software developers, simply because they will see that you are interested in new technologies and how the software world spins.
 They will know that you are not some clueless employer which still works with mummified technologies or uses the new ones in a shallow manner.